Watch the video, or read the steps below:

 Sample problem: Make a histogram depicting the top 20 tallest buildings in New York City.
 The heights of the top 20 buildings (in feet) are: 1250, 1200, 1046, 1046, 952, 927, 915, 861, 850, 814, 813, 809, 808, 806, 792, 778, 757, 755, 752, and 750.

 Step 1: Enter the data into a list.
-Press the Stat button.
-Enter the first number (1250), and then press Enter.
-Continue entering numbers, pressing the Enter button after each entry.
+Press the STAT button and then press ENTER for the “Edit” option.
+Enter the first number (1250), and then press ENTER.
+Continue entering numbers, pressing the ENTER button after each entry.

 Step 6: Arrow down to XList and enter the name of the list you entered your data in Step 1.
 If this is your first time building a list, you most likely entered the data in “L1,” which is the default list.
-If “L1″ is not showing, press 2nd 1 to choose “L1.”
+If “L1″ is not showing, press “2nd” then “1” to choose “L1.”

-Step 8:Press Zoom, then 9.
+Step 8:Press the “graph” button.
 This will bring up a graph of the histogram on your screen.
+Press “Zoom” and then “Zoomstat” to view the histogram.

 That’s how to create a Histogram TI-83!